Affiliated Departments or Programs

 Autumn's best...up next

 The Hesston College tagline is “Start Here, Go Everywhere.”
 We first moved to Hesston when my husband was a student here.
 By the time he graduated, we enjoyed living here so much we decided to stay.
 We ‘started here’ but didn’t ‘go’ anywhere.
-At age 56, I consider myself to be in the autumn season of my life.
+Now in my 50s, I consider myself to be in the autumn season of my life.